foo123/FILTER.js/readme.md

 Each of the generic filters is prototype but it also includes a number of implementation filters like  `grayscale` , `colorize` , `threshold` , `gaussBlur` , `laplace` , `emboss` , `gamma`, `twirl` and so on.. (depending on type of filter)

-__Parallel Processing Support (browser and node)__ (support parallel procesing/filtering with filter workers in an intuitive and transparent way and also webgl transparently, see examples)
+__Parallel Processing Support (browser and node)__ (support parallel procesing/filtering with filter workers in an intuitive and transparent way, see examples)

+__GPU Processing Support (browser and node)__ (support GPU/WebGL parallel procesing/filtering in an intuitive and transparent way, see examples)

 __Image Blending Modes__ (analogous to SVG blend modes)